-Conscient about the problematics typical for a developing country we encourage our guests to support the local ngo’s.
+Conscious about the problems of a developing country we encourage our guests to support the local NGO’s.
 We have handpicked a couple of projects that have shown continuity and have an appropriate small scale and localised approach.
-We know the members and founders of all these organisation and guarrantee for the way they administer their funds and highly admire the way that they cooperate with the village.
+We know the members and founders of all these organisations and recommend them for the way they administer their funds and highly admire the way they cooperate with the village.

 Do you have free space in your baggage, why not supporting this project?

 Sustainable East Africa’s motto is ‘sharing sustainable solutions’.
 The organization aims at empowering local NGOs, schools and communities to meet their economic, social and resource needs sustainably, and promote wise use of natural resources on the Swahili Coast.

 The founder of Sustainable East Africa, Nell hamilton, also shares several interesting resources on her private blog

 Our goal is to improve the quality of life for coastal communities.
 To this end, we aim to develop sustainable and eco-friendly ocean harvesting methods.

 Across the globe, oceans are suffering from ruthless over-exploitation.
 Marine life is rapidly being decimated and much of it is now threatened by extinction.

 We believe that ecological aqua farming is a meaningful contribution to the conservation of the ecosystem and also offers alternative sources of income for coastal communities